raylib-extras/game-premake/README.md

 ### Open your .sln file
 Double click the sln file to open your game project in Visual Studio.
 It will include both your game files and the raylib library, all ready to build.
+Note: If you have a newer version of Visual Studio installed, you might get a dialog called _Retarget Projects_ when you open the solution.
+The solution should still be able to compile if you chose to retarget the project.

 ![image](https://user-images.githubusercontent.com/322174/107885046-d2808380-6eac-11eb-8c67-1cb923303c7b.png)